Xenoare/book-notes/cpp-language.markdown

 + By default the underlining types for `enum` are immplicitly `integer`.
 But for the `enum class`es, it must be explicitly define the underling types, whether `int`, `char`, `unsigned int`, and etc.
 + And for convertion itself, both enumeration need some explicit conversion to convert to other data types.
 This can be done with the help of `static_cast`.

+### Part 9 : Statements
++ A good comment states the piece of code is supposed to do (the intent of the code), whereas the code itself states what it does (the way it does it).
+Some preference in making a good comments are
+1. A comment for each source file stating what the declarations in it have in common, references to manuals, the name of the programmer, general hints for maintenance, etc.
+2. A comment for each class, templates, and namespace.
+3. A comment for each global and namespace variable and constant

+### Part 10 : Expression
++ A program consist of four main parts: a `parser`, an `input function`, a `symbol table`, and a `driver`.